lfernandez55/react_helloworld/my-app/README.md

 g) made adjustments server side so that controllers could get post and put data (had to add  app.use(express.json()); ).

-27) Updating backend also updates frontend
+27) Updating backend also updates frontend / new db
 a) Added onChange event to update project obj anytime form is changed
 b) Changed controllers in backend to return proj _id
 c) Using a and b updated state in fetch promise